National Guard - Logo

 Eligibility and Application

 Eligibility for these programs typically depends on the length of service and the type of duty performed.
-Members are encouraged to apply through the VA website or through their educational officer to understand the specific benefits for which they qualify.
+We encourage members to apply through the VA website or their educational officer to understand the specific benefits they qualify for

 Interesting Fact: The Air National Guard has overturned more than 20% of the injury benefits initially approved by local units.